 Best Studio Monitors For Beginners?
-Choosing the right studio monitors when you’re starting off is probably one of the hardest things you will have to do, you will probably spend days or even weeks looking online at several reviews, several tips trying to find out which monitors would be the best choice for beginners.
+Choosing the right studio monitors when you’re starting is probably one of the hardest things you will have to do, you will probably spend days or even weeks looking online at several reviews, and several tips trying to find out which monitors would be the best choice for beginners.

-To be honest, it all depends on your budget, what you’re going to be using the studio monitors for, and also the size of your room, imagine putting the huge 8″ monitors in a small little box room, now that would just sound terrible! probably have your neighbors knocking on your door, or worse kicking your door down! auch! let’s not go down that route.
+To be honest, it all depends on your budget, what you’re going to be using the studio monitors for, and also the size of your room, imagine putting the huge 8″ monitors in a small little box room, now that would just sound terrible! probably have your neighbours knocking on your door, or worse kicking your door down! auch! let’s not go down that route.

 Set your budget for studio monitors